 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
-This post is about how to make Easy and Delicious Crawfish Étouffée!
+This post is about an Easy and Delicious Crawfish Étouffée recipe!

 My First Taste Of Crawfish Étouffée

-I was first introduced to this classic Cajun dish from Louisiana when I visited the Tabasco 1868 Restaurant on Avery Island, LA.
+I was first introduced to this classic Louisiana dish when I visited the Tabasco 1868 Restaurant on Avery Island, in south Louisiana.
 The restaurant is named 1868 because that is the year that Tabasco was founded by Edmund McIlhenny.

-By the way, étouffée means "to smother" or "smothered" in French.
+By the way, étouffée is a French term which means "to smother" or "smothered."

 I had previously thought that such a rich and elegant dish would be difficult to make from scratch.
-However, I'm excited to share with you here an easy and fairly quick preparation for this dish!
+However, I'm excited to share with you here a delicious and easy recipe for this dish!

-To make things easy, I use fully cooked and deveined crawfish tailmeat.
+To make things easy, I use fully cooked and deveined crawfish meat, which comes largely from the tail.
+Only Louisiana crawfish tails will do!
 I highly recommend this crawfish from Acadia Crawfish Co which I buy from my local grocer.
-Hopefully your grocer has fully cooked crawfish tailmeat, but if not, you can purchase from Acadia Crawfish Co's online shop.
+Hopefully your grocer has fully cooked crawfish tail meat, but if not, you can purchase from Acadia Crawfish Co's online shop.

 What Ingredients Will I Need To Make This Classic Cajun Dish?

-In addition to crawfish, you will need the following ingredients to make this Crawfish Étouffée:
+In addition to crawfish, you will need the following common ingredients to make this classic dish:

 - Green bell pepper